mriesch-tum/itqw-template/README.md

 Installation
 --------------------

-Copy the file epsconf.cls into the working directory where your *.tex file resides.
+Copy the file itqwconf.cls into the working directory where your *.tex file resides.
 For system-wide installation please consult the documentation of your LaTeX distribution.